jordanbean-msft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-03.md

     SELECT * FROM [dbo].[GameRecords]
     ```

     > **Note:** If the application does not start correctly, make sure the database firewall is not restricting access.
-To check this, navigate to the database -> Networking page and check the box "Allow Azure services and resources to access this server."
+To check this, in the Azure Portal, navigate to the database -> Networking page and check the box "Allow Azure services and resources to access this server."